Skip to main content

 Next steps

-• The integrations Team will be notified once this information is submitted, and will be in contact with you regarding timelines and testing.
+• The integrations Team will be notified once your integration is configured, and will be in contact regarding timelines and testing.

 Did this answer your question?